Gusi/docs.everlaps.com/docs/en/race-formats/qualify-finals.md

 - **Marshals**: The Announcer can call the marshals once the track is open for a heat until it starts.

 	- **No call**: Does not call the marshals.
-	- **Previous Heat anterior**: Names the drivers from the previous series to marshal.
+	- **Previous Heat**: Names the drivers from the previous series to marshal.
 Only use if drivers from the same race marshal after running their heat.

 - **Names drivers**: Establishes how the drivers are to be named by the announcer to give race position, final results etc...